oguerrer/oguerrer.github.io/ppi/index.md

 <br>

 ## More information
-Should you have any further inquiries regarding the tool, consultancy services, training, or about anything else, please contact me directly at <a href="mailto:oguerrero@turing.ac.uk" target="_blank" rel="noopener">oguerrero@turing.ac.uk</a>.
+Should you have any further inquiries regarding PPI, or about consulting and training services, please do not hesitate in contacting me at <a href="mailto:oguerrero@turing.ac.uk" target="_blank" rel="noopener">oguerrero@turing.ac.uk</a>.